Norumai01/HonkaiBackendV2/README.md

 ### Configuration
 - **SecurityConfig**: Configures Spring Security with JWT filter and authentication
 - **CorsConfig**: Handles Cross-Origin Resource Sharing for frontend-backend communication
-- **LettuceRedisConfig**: Redis configuration for token blacklisting (In-progress)
+- **LettuceRedisConfig**: Redis configuration for connecting/disconnecting the database and processing commands.
+- **RedisCodecConfig**: Redis configuration for allowing custom object/primitive data types to be stored in Redis.

 ### Authentication Flow
 1. User registers or logs in via `/auth/register` or `/auth/login` endpoints
 2. Upon successful authentication, a JWT token is generated with 2-hour expiration
 3. The token is sent to the client and used for subsequent requests
 4. The token is validated by the JwtFilter for protected routes
-5. Logout mechanism clears local storage and will blacklist tokens (In-progress)
+5. Logout mechanism clears local storage and will blacklist tokens

 ### Security Features
 - Secure password storage with BCrypt encoding